February 24, 2009

 An Interview with One of Our Art and Architecture Travel Experts

 Q: What are your favorite travel destinations?

-A: I firmly believe that each destination is fascinating in its own way, and I love exploring new places and discovering what’s distinctive about them—the local history, culture, music, art, architecture, design, cuisine, popular entertainment, politics, manners, mores, etc. Having said that, I never tire of visiting Japan, New Zealand, Italy, Spain, Scotland, China, Hong Kong, Bangkok and London.
+A: Each destination is fascinating in its own way, and I love exploring new places and discovering what’s distinctive about them—local history, culture, music, art, architecture, design, cuisine, popular entertainment, politics, manners, mores, etc. Having said that, I never tire of visiting Japan, New Zealand, Italy, Spain, Scotland, China, Hong Kong, Bangkok and London.

 Q: Which cultural sites do you find most compelling?